ughstudios/tongxin/README.md

 - Like system for posts
 - Follow other users
 - Optional images on posts
+- Optional avatars for users
+- Personalized feed from followed users
+- Trending posts ranked by likes
 - Basic sessions for login/logout
 - Modern UI styled with Tailwind CSS
 - Views rendered with rblade templates